percona/portal-doc/docs/advisors/checks/innodb-strict-mode.md

 When InnoDB strict mode is disabled, it's possible to have incompatible settings for KEY_BLOCK_SIZE, ROW_FORMAT, DATA DIRECTORY, TEMPORARY, and TABLESPACE table options.
 Enabling it will force InnoDB to make sure these create options are compatible with each other and other settings.

-Also, when enabled, a row size check is done when creating or altering a table, to prevent INSERT or UPDATE from failing due to the record being too large for the selected page size.
+In addition, enabling Strict mode checks row size when creating or altering a table.
+This prevents INSERT or UPDATE from failing due to the record being too large for the selected page size.